srguiwiz/inflation/README.md

 https://inflation.cmprh.com/
 .

-Each calculator works in your browser, or can be installed from the browser to your phone's home screen.
+Each calculator immediately works in your browser, but also then can be installed from the browser to become an icon on your phone's home screen.

 | &#x2003; | Country | Live At | Currency |
 | --- | --- | --- | --- |